rxfork/react-to-web-component/docs/api.md

     - When specifying `boolean` as the type, "true", "1", "yes", "TRUE", and "t" are mapped to `true`.
 All strings NOT begining with t, T, 1, y, or Y will be `false`.
     - When specifying `function` as the type, the string passed into the attribute must be the name of a function on `window` (or `global`).
 The `this` context of the function will be the instance of the WebComponent / HTMLElement when called.
     - When specifying `object`, the prop will not be defined or appear as an attribute.
 It will only exist as a property.
 It may be assigned any value and is accessed via the property getter and setter.
-    - When specifying `array`, the prop will first be parsed as a JSON array, and if that fails, will be parsed as a list of comma separated values.
+    - When specifying `array`, the prop will first be parsed as a JSON array, and if that fails, will be parsed as a list of comma separated string values.
     - If PropTypes are defined on the React component, the `options.props` will be ignored and the PropTypes will be used instead.
       However, we strongly recommend using `options.props` instead of PropTypes as it is usually not a good idea to use PropTypes in production.
     - If `options.props` is an array of string (prop names), the type of those props will be `String`.